 The early bird rate is £55 and is available until June 30th 2019.
 Book today so you don’t miss out on this special price!

-The London to Brighton Bike Ride is an iconic 55 mile cycle ride starting from Clapham Common in South London, to the seaside town of Brighton.
+The London to Brighton Cycle Ride is an iconic 55 mile cycle ride starting from Clapham Common in South London, to the seaside town of Brighton.

 The minimum age for participants is 16.
 Those under 18 will need a letter of parental consent.
 Please contact our team to get a consent form or simply send a signed letter of consent to our team.